p4wnsolo/p4wnsolo-joyterm/README.md

 The SPACE character is currently located in this character set [3] Finally, we have lowercase alphabet (a-z)
 KEY2 (“X”) is the backspace key.
 KEY3 (“>”) is the GO button.

+##### After you press the GO button:
+The joyterm script writes the text you entered into a text file called thecommand.txt.
+Last but not least, joyterm shows text to indicate that it's actually running the Command you entered ("Running..
+Started").

 ### What is <code>p4wnsolo-terminal.py</code>?
 The terminal.py script is an adaptation of the terminal.py script found in luma.examples repo.